 We wanted to remove any obstacles to people participating in group life.

-We treat childcare reimbursement as a form of benevolence, and we only reimburse the parents.
+We treat childcare supplement as a form of benevolence, and we only supplement the parents.
 We do not pay babysitters directly.
-Since we consider this a form of benevolence, we do not send a 1099 form for miscellaneous income to the recipients of childcare reimbursements.
+Since we consider this a form of benevolence, we do not send a 1099 form for miscellaneous income to the recipients of childcare supplements.